LouConreux/LCLSGeom/README.md

 ### PyFAI

 Most PyFAI workflows, however, assume a single monolithic 2D detector with a regular pixel grid.
-In this model, pixels are indexed directly in a 2D array and their positions are inferred from the detector geometry parameters (distance, center etc...).
+In this model, pixels are indexed directly in a 2D grid and their positions are inferred from the detector geometry parameters.
+To be precise, 6 geometry parameters  (sample-PONI distance `dist`, PONI (for point of normal incidence) coordinates `poni1` and `poni2`, rotations around 1st, 2nd and 3rd axis `rot1`, `rot2` and `rot3`) *define* the geometry.

 For segmented detectors, this means that raw detector data must first be assembled into a single 2D image before PyFAI can operate on it.
 Assembly is the process of projecting the individual detector panels from their 3D positions into a continuous 2D pixel layout.